 - Make certain the check or money order is payable to the Humboldt Clerk/Recorder.

 - If you are unsure what the total fee for recording will be, you may leave the amount blank and write below the line "not to exceed $_____".(add a dollar amount above which you believe is correct)

 - Review the "Basic Recording Requirements"(pdf) before submitting your document(s).

 - The order in which your documents are recorded can be very important.
 Be sure to staple each document individually and separately, and submit them in the order in which you would like them to be recorded.

-- If the document is being acknowledged in California, make sure your document contains the current "California All-Purpose Acknowledgment".
+- If the document is being acknowledged in California, make sure your document contains the current "California All-Purpose Acknowledgment" (pdf)".

 - If you are requesting a Conformed Copy, be sure to include the copy to be conformed, an additional $1 fee, and a self-addressed stamped envelope. (envelope not required when recording in person)

-- Before being accepted for recording, every document transferring an interest in real property shall have written upon its face a declaration stating the amount of Documentary Transfer Tax and the area in which the property is located. (see example) The statement must be completed to show either the amount of Transfer Tax due, which is payable at the time of recording, or the word "None" or "$0" along with a valid Revenue and Taxation Code allowing for the exemption.
+- Before being accepted for recording, every document transferring an interest in real property shall have written upon its face a declaration stating the amount of Documentary Transfer Tax and the area in which the property is located. (see transfer tax statement example) (pdf) The statement must be completed to show either the amount of Transfer Tax, (see documentary transfer tax table here) (pdf), which is payable at the time of recording, or the word "None" or "$0" along with a valid Revenue and Taxation Code allowing for the exemption.
 Applicable exemptions and requirements by California statute can be researched in Revenue and Taxation codes 11921 through 11930.

 Notice: All information provided by the Clerk-Recorder's Office through this website is subject to change without notice.
 The information contained herein is for informational purposes only and is not intended to replace information or advise obtained from your attorney or other legal professional.